eclipse-langium/langium-website/content/docs/grammar-language.md

 ```

 #### Rule Calls
-A terminal rule can implement other terminal rules.
+A terminal rule can include other terminal rules in its definition.
 ```
 terminal DOUBLE returns number: INT '.'
 INT;
 ```